gcallah/BookReviews/nisbet.md

 explanation of why they are breathing, but only of why they are not breathing: kinship communities are as natural to humans as hive communities are to bees.

-However, after many millennia of there arose a rival to the kinship community: the military community, organized around the command of a single leader, rather than a network of familial ties.
+However, after many millennia there arose a rival to the kinship community: the military community, organized around the command of a single leader, rather than a network of familial ties.
 And the existence of such community was deadly for any kinship community that it confronted.
 As Nisbet puts it: